-Excluding FBS vs. FCS games, here are the 5 largest expected margins this week according to the computer:
+Excluding FBS vs. FCS games, here are the 5 largest margins projected by the computer this week:

-June Jones announced on September 8 that he was resigning as the head coach of SMU.
-We'll keep track of other changes as the season progresses.
+Jones announced on September 8 that he was resigning as the head coach of SMU.

 FBS vs. FCS:

-Here are the results of all the FBS losses to FCS schools this season:
+Here are the results from all of this season's FBS losses to FCS schools:

 8/30: Bethune-Cookman 14, FIU 12